ClearC2/c2-react-config/readme.md

 Uses the `html-webpack-plugin` and uses `<project-root>/src/index.html` as the template. `common` preset enabled by default.

 #### `source-map`
-Configures the appropriate source map for development/production. `common` preset enabled by default.
+Configures the appropriate source map for development/production. `common` preset. **Not** enabled by default.

 #### `progress`
 Outputs the build progress in the cli. `common` preset enabled by default.